top of page

 What Is Passive Aggression?

 Passive aggression in the workplace, especially from a boss, can manifest in various subtle but impactful ways.
-It's not just about what is said or done; it's often more about what is not said or done.
+It's not just about what is said or done; it's often more about what is not said or done and it's a classic red flag indicator of a toxic work environment.

 For instance, your boss might consistently 'forget' to give you critical information for a project, or offer compliments that feel undermining rather than supportive.
 This behavior can create an environment of uncertainty and frustration.
 Recognizing these patterns is crucial because it's the first step in strategizing how to address and adapt to this type of communication.